 Fishing Tackle for Ice Fishing

-Here's a list of fishing tackle that I like to take with me when going on an ice fishing trip.
+Here's a list of fishing tackle I like taking with me when going on an ice fishing trip.

 - A jigging rod is a small fishing rod.
 Bait is dropped into the hole instead of cast.